kammitama5/kammitama5.github.io/_posts/2019-08-02-Friday-August-2nd.md

   was really interesting.

 ## Adam spoke
-- I was impressed that he came by, and that by hearing him speak, he also struck me as having a very analytical mind, which was super appealing to me.
+- I was impressed that he came by, and that by hearing him speak (he's one of the founders, btw), he also struck me as having a very analytical mind, which was super appealing to me.
 He also mentioned research and academic papers, which is super impressive for someone running a company to me, as well as the shift from Desktop to Mobile (which I had a question about in my mind before he mentioned it).
 He also took Q and A from the audience of prospectives.
 Everyone was really